Guides

 In particular, using Google Drive does not automatically ensure compliance with various regulations critical to financial institutions, such PCI DSS or GDPR.
 Google’s FSI Migration paper provides a detailed breakdown of what the platform can and can’t do to ensure regulatory compliance.

-So the bottom line is that as a financial institution, you need to take extra security measures to completely secure your Google Drive data and ensure regulatory compliance.
+So the bottom line is that you need to take extra security measures to completely secure your Google Drive data and ensure regulatory compliance.

 For financial institutions to fill the gaps left in Google Drive’s basic security features, they should follow the following best practices: